Louis Kalff Bijou Desk or Table Lamp

 Any type of light bulb can be used.
 But, preferably a silver cup/crown/bowl light bulb.
 However, a gold cup light bulb is just a bit more beautiful, also when not lit.
 Only for the table lamps with brass or gold coloured parts.

 Manufacturer: Philips, Turnhout, Belgium.

 Other versions: The first edition from the 1950s has slight differences in the lampshade and the base as you can see below.
-These lamps were made in many different colours and some slight variations over time.
+The Bijou table lamps were made in many colours and some slight variations over time.

 Koninklijke Philips N.V.

 Inspired by the fast-growing electricity industry and the promising results of Gerard Philips own experiments to make reliable carbon filaments, Frederik Philips (his father) financed the purchase of a modest factory in Eindhoven, The Netherlands in 1891.
 Frederik Philips was a Jewish banker based in Zaltbommel.

 In 1895, after difficult first four years and near bankruptcy, Anton Philips joined the company.
 He was Gerard’s younger brother.
 With Anton’s arrival, the family business began to expand rapidly.
 The brothers changed their family business by founding the Philips corporation.
 They laid the foundations for the later electronics multinational.

 In 1930 the first shaver of the Philips company was introduced and was simply called “The Philishave”.

 A day before the German invasion in the Netherlands on 9 Mai 1940, the Philips family fled to the United States of America, taking a large amount of the company capital with them.

 Operating from the US as the North American Philips Company, they managed to run the company throughout the war.
 After World War II the company was moved back to the Netherlands, with their headquarters in Eindhoven.